Ircama/ELM327-emulator/README.md

 *ELM327-emulator* provides an extendable plugin architecture defining *tasks*, which are entities that allow the implementation of multi-frame communication flows between *ELM327-emulator* and a client application, including for instance bootloaders, routines, and data transfer actions.

 When *ELM327-emulator* starts, it enumerates all available plugins in its *plugins* subdirectory.
-Each plugin defines a single and specific task, named with the file name of the plugin.
+Each plugin defines an own task, named with the file name of the plugin.
 All the file names of the plugins must start with *task_*.
 Plugins must comply with a specific structure.

-A task is defined with the `'Task'` tag in the dictionary, that refers to the name of an installed plugin.
-If a request associating a task is matched (including *Request* and *Header* tags), its related task is activated by instantiating the *Task* class of the invoked plugin.
+A task is invoked in the dictionary through the `'Task'` tag, that refers to the name of an installed plugin.
+If a request associating a task is matched (including *Request* and possibly *Header* tags), its related task is activated by instantiating the *Task* class of the invoked plugin.
 After startup, the task remains active and receives all subsequent requests related to the same header, allowing to implement a communication flow within a dedicated namespace.

 Tasks are interrupted by one of the following conditions:

-- task termination performed by the plugin itself (method return code)
+- task termination performed by the plugin itself (e.g, returning a method with `False` or with `self.TASK_TERMINATE`)
 - communication reset (e.g., communication disconnection, or.
 "ATZ" or *reset* command)
 - any AT command